toniarnold/aspnettest/doc/webforms-core.md

 handcrafted zoo of ```<input asp-for="SomeStateValue" type="hidden"/>```
 constructs to maintain fragmented state information across requests.

+This is usually applied in tandem with the notorious Post/Redirect/Get (PRG) pattern which by itself involves the use of session variables to maintain (explicitly) data and (usually hidden) state between the Redirect and the Get (where the ViewState gets lost).
+Later on the application work flow (i.e. some Redirect targets) might need to be changed, which requires careful inquiries with regard to the now scattered session variables -  and state/data-inconsistency is almost guaranteed along the way.

+For that reason, the pattern presented here centralizes state *and* data into one atomic object - which guarantees consistency.
+Whether to use ViewState (allows consistent back/forward-button navigation), short-time session ("Session Cookie") or long-time session surviving server reboots ("Database Cookie") is now simply a *design choice*:

 | Function | WebForms | Core |
 | --- | --- | --- |
 | Objects persisted | Dedicated serializable ```Main``` | All serializable fields of the MVC Controller class inheriting from ```SerializableController``` |